jamesmunns/jamesmunns-ng/content/blog/anachro-pc-001.md

     56c3dbda-c762-4107-be58-855dc8e5aa92,
 )

-// The other device can receive messages on a FIFO basis, and can view the
+// The other device can receive messages on a FIFO basis, and can view
-// item at the top of the stack without removing it PEEK_MAILBOX(
+// the item at the top of the stack without removing it PEEK_MAILBOX(
-    // You can provide Some(usize) as a max message size, or None for any
+    // You can provide Some(usize) as a max message size, or None for
-    // message size.
-Messages larger than the usize value will instead return
+    // anymessage size.
+Messages larger than the usize value will
-    // an Error
+    // instead return an Error
     Some(32),
 )
 -> Result<(13, "Hello, world!"), GetError>

-// The other device can receive messages on a FIFO basis, and can view and
+// The other device can receive messages on a FIFO basis, and can view
-// remove the item at the top of the stack.
-If the Controller ends the message
+// and remove the item at the top of the stack.
+If the Controller
-// before all bytes are received, the item is still removed from the FIFO.
-This
+// ends the message before all bytes are received, the item is still
-// can be used to simply drop the item on the top of the FIFO.
+// removed from the FIFO.
+Thiscan be used to simply drop the item on
+// the top of the FIFO.
 POP_MAILBOX(
-    // You can provide Some(usize) as a max message size, or None for any
+    // You can provide Some(usize) as a max message size, or None for
-    // message size.
-Messages larger than the usize value will instead return
+    // any message size.
+Messages larger than the usize value will
-    // an Error
+    // instead return an Error
     Some(32),
 )
 -> Result<(13, "Hello, world!"), GetError>

-// TODO: How to have a "clone and modify" operation that isn't hard because of
+// TODO: How to have a "clone and modify" operation that isn't hard
-// re-allocs?
-Insertions would suck unless I used some kind of rope structure,
+// because of re-allocs?
+Insertions would suck unless I used some kind
-// which might be too complex to implement
+//  of rope structure, which might be too complex to implement
 ```

 You can also use the SPI interface for certain communications directly to the arbitrator